 An injury solicitor can talk you through the process of claiming on their behalf – though do note that, in some cases, they may need the injured person’s consent to start the process.

 The best way to get advice on this situation is to give a trained legal adviser a call – all calls are free and you have no obligation to start a claim.
 The number is 0800 234 6438.

 Every council and local authority owes a legal duty of care to their workers and employees.
 Wherever their employees work, councils must keep them as safe as they can reasonably be expected to, whether in the office or on the road or in public parks.
 For example:

 Local authorities must follow rules set out in the Workplace (Health, Safety and Welfare) Regulations 1992, to reduce the chances of accidents in the workplace.
 Whether it’s providing training, doing risk assessments or protecting workers from bullying in the workplace, councils must ensure your working environment is as safe as possible.

 Everyone deserves to feel safe whilst at work, and becoming injured as a result of your employer’s negligence can be upsetting.
-To find out whether you could claim, you can speak to our advisors for free on 0800 234 6438.
+To find out whether you could claim, you can speak to a legal adviser for free on 0800 234 6438.

 Nicola is a dual qualified journalist and non-practising solicitor.
 She is a legal journalist, editor and author with more than 20 years' experience writing about the law.

 When you submit your details, you'll be in safe hands.
 Our partners are National Accident Helpline (a brand of National Accident Law, a firm of personal injury solicitors regulated by the Solicitors Regulation Authority).
 They are the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Law may pay us a marketing fee for our services.